-The MGA uses a variety of ways to actively encourage public participation, as outlined in its Communication and Engagement Plan (Appendix A2-A).
-Error!
-Reference source not found. provides a summary of the public engagement opportunities.
+The MGA uses a variety of ways to actively encourage public participation, as outlined in its Communication and Engagement Plan (Appendix 2-A).
+MGA's Communication and Engagement Plan was approved by the MGA Board at its September 21, 2017 meeting and posted to the MGA website shortly thereafter.
+Table 2-2 provides a summary of public engagement opportunities.